 How to hit profit targets — tips

 Have a great listing that appeals to the target market.
-If you’ve sold motorcycles before, this is different kind of copy.
-Think of your target: probably out of town, many just looking for fun.
+If you’ve sold motorcycles before, this is a different style of writing.
+Think of your target market: probably from out of town, many just looking for fun.
 They’re not looking for a dream ride, they’re just looking to blast around.

 So write a listing with copy that bears this in mind.
 Sell the feeling, don’t sell the motorcycle.
-You don’t need to worry about dings in the paint or if it has a salvage title.
+You don’t need to worry about dings in the paint.

 Buy some cheap gear (helmet, gloves).
 You know those $100 helmets you’d never wear yourself?
 Well, as long as they’re DOT approved and in good condition, those are the difference between life and death, and in many states, between legal and illegal.